The Brown measure of the sum of a self-adjoint element and an elliptic element: Introduction

 \subsection{Statements of results}

-Let $y_0$ be a bounded self-adjoint element, $\sigma_{s-\frac{t}{2}}$ and $\tilde{\sigma}_{\frac{t}{2}}$ are semicircular elements with variances $s-t/2$ and $t/2$ in a tracial von Neumann algebra $(\A, \tau)$ called a $W^*$-probability space; suppose also that all the three of them are freely independent.
+Let $y_0$ be a bounded self-adjoint element, $\tilde{\sigma}_{s-\frac{t}{2}}$ and $\sigma_{\frac{t}{2}}$ be semicircular elements with variances $s-t/2$ and $t/2$ in a $W^*$-probability space $(\A, \tau)$, which is a finite von Neumann algebra $\A$ with a faithful, normal, tracial state $\tau$.
+Suppose also that all three of them are freely independent.
 Throughout the paper, we let $\nu$ be the law (or distribution) of $y_0$, which is the unique compactly supported probability measure on $\R$ such that

 Recall that, in this paper, we compute the Brown measure of the element